 By: Womaness Editors

-Melanie Griffith is a reminder that life is a journey and she has taken advantage of every twist and turn.
-Originally from Lenox, Massachusetts, she found a home in NYC in the late 80s, attending Columbia University and going on to complete Law School.
+Melanie Griffith is a reminder that life is a journey—and you should take advantage of every twist and turn.
+Originally from Lenox, Massachusetts, she found a home in NYC in the late 80s, attending Columbia University and going on to complete law school.
 After a “brief and exhilarating” career as a lawyer, she pivoted to a purpose-driven career centered around fitness and mindfulness.
 A mother of three young adults, Griffith lives in the West Village with her girlfriend.
-A two-time cancer survivor, she is far from slowing down, serving as Senior Director of Brand Experience and Master Instructor for SoulCycle.
+As a two-time cancer survivor, she is far from slowing down, serving as Senior Director of Brand Experience and Master Instructor for SoulCycle.
 We asked this powerhouse woman to reveal a bit more about her inner journey.

 Name & Occupation:

 Melanie Griffith, Master Instructor, SoulCycle

 “Mentally make a statement of gratitude for something simple or something expansive.”

 Three things I always keep in/on my nightstand